GIScience/openpoiservice/README.md

 For instance, if you want to request all pois accessible by wheelchair within a geometry, you could add then add `wheelchair: ['yes', 'dedicated]` in `filters` within the body of your HTTP POST request.

 You may pass 3 different types of geometry within the request to the database.
-Currently "Point" and "LineString" with a corresponding and buffer are supported as well as a polygon.
+Currently, "Point" and "LineString" with a corresponding and buffer are supported as well as a polygon.
 Points of interest will be returned within the given geometry.

 You can control the maximum size of geometries and further restrictions in the settings file of this service.